Summary 2: First Part of the Training (continued)

 Voilà, j'espère que mes explications et mon petit croquis te rendront service !
 N'hésite pas si tu as d'autres questions.

-Thank you so much, Hadh!
+Thank you very much, Hadh!

-Thank you very much for making a sketch for me.
+Thank you for providing a sketch.

-However, I understand where you're coming from and I will work on it.
+However, I understand where you’re coming from, and I will work on it.

-Thank you and have a good week.
+Thank you, and have a good week.

 Merci beaucoup Hadh!